Rectal Prolapse

 Etiological factors

-- Bowel habit- long history of difficulty with defecation.
-In about 2/3rd of cases this type of history can be elicited.
+- Bowel habit: Long history of difficulty with defecation.
+In about 2/3rd of cases, this type of history can be elicited.

 - Laxity of anal sphincter is the most obvious abnormality.

-- Sliding hernia- complete prolapse is often considered to be a type of sliding hernia.
+- Sliding hernia: Complete prolapse is often considered to be a type of sliding hernia.

-- Rectal intussusceptions- rectum folds on itself and passes through the pelvic diaphragm and ultimately comes out of the anus.
+- Rectal intussusceptions: Rectum folds on itself and passes through the pelvic diaphragm and ultimately comes out of the anus.
 Cause is unknown.

-Treatment- there are various operations designed by various surgeons.
+There are various operations designed by various surgeons.
 Common operations are given below.

 Fixation operations

-- Ivalon sponge wrap operation (Wells) – Wells described this operation in 1959.
+- Ivalon sponge wrap operation (Wells): Wells described this operation in 1959.
 A rectangular sheet of Ivalon sponge is sutured to the sacrum and the rectum is drawn up to make it taut.
 Ivalon sponge will initiate fibrosis and fix the rectum in place.

-- Rectopexy (Lockhart-Mummery) operation- the incision and preliminary steps are similar to the previous operation.
+- Rectopexy (Lockhart-Mummery) operation: The incision and preliminary steps are similar to the previous operation.
 A curved incision is made midway between the anus and coccyx bone.

 - Rectal sling operation.